 No matter your timeframe or budget, going from JFK airport to Manhattan (or wherever you are heading in the NY area) should not be stressful!
 Of course, if you can rope a friend into picking you up, that’s probably the best option!

 Oh and one more important tip – plan to arrive at JFK at least 90 minutes before your flight (longer for international).
 In the last two years, the lines for security are ALWAYS long and some of the terminals (like Delta’s terminal 4) require almost a mile long walk from security to your gate!
+I actually really recommend applying for TSA pre-check if you are flying out of JFK, will definitely save you time!

 SHOP THIS POST: